THE LORDSHIP & BARONY OF KILMARNOCK

 The Baron's grandson Jake, born 11th June 2008, has Arms debruised of a five-point label during his grandfather's lifetime indicating his position as the elder son of the eldest son.
 The label changes when the bearer of the plain coat dies and his eldest son succeeds.

-The Baroness of Kilmarnock, the Baron's consort, uses the Baron's Armorials.
+The Baroness of Kilmarnock, as the Baron's consort, uses the Baron's Armorials.

 THE BARONIAL STANDARD